Insights and Advice for Enabling More Efficient and Sustainable Construction

 Let’s begin!

-What is a Construction Planner?
+What Is a Construction Planner?

-These professionals work closely with estimators, engineers, quantity surveyors, and architects to keep projects on track and manage any conflicting priorities that may arise.
+A construction planner works closely with estimators, engineers, quantity surveyors, and architects to keep projects on track and manage any conflicting priorities that may arise.
 As such, they need to have effective collaboration skills, as well as a deep understanding of how construction processes work.

 What Does a Construction Planner Do?